khadija267/ML-Problem-Solving/README.md

 # Table of Content
 ## 1. Bag of Words (BOW):
-Coverts a collection of documents to a matrix, with each document being a row and each word(token) being the column, and the corresponding (row,column) values being the frequency of occurrance of each word or token in that document.
+Coverts a collection of documents to a matrix, with each document being a row and each word(token) being the column, and the corresponding (row,column) values being the frequency of occurrance of each word or token in that document. <br>
 ![alt text](https://github.com/khadija267/ML-Problem-Solving/blob/main/images/3.png?raw=true)

 ## 2. Mini-Batch Gradient Descent Implementation for Linear Regression:
-An optimization algorithm used for computing the model parameters for algorithms like linear regression, logistic regression, neural networks.
+An optimization algorithm used for computing the model parameters for algorithms like linear regression, logistic regression, neural networks.<br>
 ![alt text](https://github.com/khadija267/ML-Problem-Solving/blob/main/images/1.png?raw=true)

 ## 3. Perceptron Algorithm:
-Binary classification machine learning algorithm that is the simplest type of neural network model.
+Binary classification machine learning algorithm that is the simplest type of neural network model.<br>
 ![alt text](https://github.com/khadija267/ML-Problem-Solving/blob/main/images/2.png?raw=true)
 ## 4. Perceptron Algorithm as Logical Operations:
-Use the perceptroin algorithms as AND,OR and Not logical operator.
+Use the perceptroin algorithms as AND,OR and Not logical operator.<br>
 ![alt text](https://eungbean.github.io/assets/blog/posts/2018/or-quiz.png)